dtechiegirl/dtechiegirl/README.md

 - 👋 Hi, I’m @dtechiegirl
 - 👀 I’m interested in proffering solutions to problems using technology.
-- 🌱 I’m build with PHP and Laravel
+- 🌱 I’m build with PHP and Laravel, Python and Django
-- 💞️ I’m looking to collaborate on intersting projects using PHP/Laravel
+- 💞️ I’m looking to collaborate on intersting projects using PHP/Laravel, Python/Django.
 - 📫 Connect with me on twitter @dtechiegirl
 -  ❤️💡